zhuhan0220/hackharvard2019/README.md

 - (Optional feature) monitoring the interaction procedure to reduce risk, using sentimental analysis to issue
 - Review section

-## Accomplishments that we're proud of
+## The tech stack under development
-- [ ] We used Google position services API to grab real-time precise position data of the users and volunteers
+-  We used Andriod position services API to grab real-time precise position data of the users and volunteers
-- [ ] We used Google speech-to-text API to tackle Audio input problem
+-  We used Google speech-to-text API to tackle Audio input problem
-- [ ] Used Andriod positioning service to grab the position of users
-- [ ] Used firebase to receive updates of user positions, for the Google Cloud backend to perform matching later on
+-  Used firebase to receive updates of user positions, for the Google Cloud backend to perform matching later on
-- [ ] Provide navigation service to volunteers, facilitate them finding the users
+-  Provide navigation service to volunteers, facilitate them finding the users
-- [ ] Use real-time sentiment analysis to monitor potential
+-  Use real-time sentiment analysis to monitor potential

 Converting oral instructions of visually impeded users' into text for better communication

 ## What we learned
+- [x] Andriod Studio
-- [ ] To use multiple Google Cloud APIs, like speech-to-text APIs, sentiment analysis APIs, Google APP Engine, Firebase etc.
+- [x] Google Cloud APIs: speech-to-text API, text-to-speech API, sentiment analysis API etc.
-- [ ] To
+- [x] Google App Engine
+- [x] Firebase
+- [x] Andriod positioning service

-## What's next for myproj
+## What's next for my proj
+- complete MVP and put to alpha test